Schrecker-Family/Website/docs/SchreckerR.md

-*Created using LM Studio from RootsMagic.
+*Created using openai/gpt-oss-20b in LM Studio from data collected in RootsMagic 11.
 This biography presents only objective facts drawn from the provided records, without subjective interpretation.*